Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Introduction

 To describe the compositional distribution, a classification scheme based on the observable features of asteroids is required.
-A common device used to aid the interpretation of observations is asteroid taxonomy.
+A common device used in the interpretation of observations is asteroid taxonomy.
 Taxonomic classification refers to the grouping of objects with shared characteristics \citep{TheorieElementCandol1813}.
-For asteroids, these characteristics are the observable surface properties such as the absorption bands imprinted into their reflectance spectra or the surface albedos.
+For asteroids, these characteristics are the observable surface properties, such as the absorption bands imprinted into their reflectance spectra or the surface albedos.
 The implicit assumption is that the observables are related to the minor planets' surface mineralogy \citep{1979aste.book..688G}, though this is not a prerequisite for a practical taxonomy.

-Schemes for the compositional classification of minor planets have been devised and iterated over regularly since the 1970s \citep[\eg][]{1971NASSP.267...51C,AsteroidsSpeMccord1975,1978Icar...35..313B}.
-The initial division into carbonaceous \class{C}-types and silicaceous \class{S}-types was readily apparent in different observables even for a low number of observed objects and limited observational detail.
-However, as an increasing number of smaller objects is observed, the underlying continuum distribution between these complexes is revealed \citep{2002Icar..158..146B}.
+Schemes for the compositional classification of minor planets have been devised and iterated regularly since the 1970s \citep[\eg][]{1971NASSP.267...51C,AsteroidsSpeMccord1975,1978Icar...35..313B}.
+The initial division into carbonaceous \class{C}-types and silicaceous \class{S}-types was readily apparent in different observables, even for a small number of observed objects and limited observational detail.
+However, with an increasing number of smaller objects observed, the underlying continuum distribution between these complexes has been revealed \citep{2002Icar..158..146B}.

-The most commonly used taxonomies for minor bodies are the Tholen \citep{1984PhDT.........3T} and the Bus-DeMeo system \citep{2002Icar..158..146B,AnExtensionOfDemeo2009}.
-While the latter offers a feature-based classification which encompasses a wide range of the variability observed in spectral observations and has been adapted both to visible- and \abbr{near-infrared}{NIR} photometric observations \citep{SdssBasedTaxoCarvan2010,TheTaxonomicDDemeo2013,TaxonomicClassPopesc2018}, the former has not been fully replaced in part due to two advantages of the used asteroid observables; the visual albedo $p_V$ as well as spectrophotometric observations down to \abbr{ultra-violet}{UV} wavelengths.
-Both features increase in particular the resolution of classes which only show faint features in the visible- and NIR wavelength regimes.
+The most commonly used taxonomies for minor bodies are the Tholen system \citep{1984PhDT.........3T} and the Bus-DeMeo system \citep{2002Icar..158..146B,AnExtensionOfDemeo2009}.
+While the latter offers a feature-based classification which encompasses a wide range of the variability observed in spectral observations and has been adapted to visible and \abbr{near-infrared}{NIR} photometric observations \citep{SdssBasedTaxoCarvan2010,TheTaxonomicDDemeo2013,TaxonomicClassPopesc2018}, the former has not been fully replaced, in part due to two advantages of the used asteroid observables: the visual albedo $p_V$ and spectrophotometric observations down to \abbr{ultraviolet}{UV} wavelengths.
+Both features increase in particular the resolution of classes which only show faint features in the visible and NIR wavelength regimes.